markster1700/unbound/README.md

 The zone.conf file must be included in unbound.conf with the folowing
   include: "/etc/unbound/<directory>/zone.conf"

 With the following example domain lists "smart-tv" and "blockhost" are static lists.
-It means these are managed by adminstrator manually.
+It means these are managed by administrator manually.
 Here is an example of "blockhost" file.

 $TTL 6h